Steinperfer/Android-FixCrashes-Hard-Fault-Tolerance/README.md

 # Android-Hard-Fault-Tolerance
 Fix if your Android device constantly freezes and reboots.
 Caused by CPU errors from  defective hardware or broken kernels - this patch makes Android ignore the fatal errors instead of crashing.
 Does NOT fix the underlying hardware problem.

 Your Android device freezes and reboots multiple times per hour?
-Apps crash immediately on launch?
+Apps crash immediately
+on launch?
 System UI hangs until watchdog kicks in?

-This happens when your device has **defective RAM/SoC** or runs a **broken kernel** (common on LineageOS nightly builds).
-The CPU throws SIGBUS, SIGILL, SIGSEGV signals that Android treats as fatal - killing your apps or triggering a hardware watchdog reset.
+This happens when your device has **defective RAM/SoC** or runs a **broken kernel**
+(common on LineageOS nightly builds).
+The CPU throws SIGBUS, SIGILL, SIGSEGV signals
+that Android treats as fatal - killing your apps or triggering a hardware watchdog reset.

 **This module makes Android ignore those errors instead of dying.**

+# Disclaimer
+This is a band-aid for dying hardware.
+If your device has physical RAM defects,
+replace it.
+This module only makes it usable until you can get a new device

 > ⚠️ This does NOT fix broken hardware.
 It hides the symptoms so your device becomes
 > usable again.
 Silenced errors may cause silent data corruption in affected memory regions.